A Long and Slow Surrender

 Mowing Around the Monument, Greensboro, AL, 2018

-This monument is located in Hale County, Greensboro, AL. Hale county is known for images made by Walker Evans and William Christenberry.
+This monument is located in Hale County, Greensboro, AL. Hale county is known for images made by Walker Evans and William Christenberry, both of which are inspirations to my photographic journey.
 It is named for Confederate officer Stephen Fowler Hale.
 Mostly controlled by whites, Hale County has a long history with voter disenfranchisement and Jim Crow Laws.
-Many African-Americans have to live their lives around Confederate Monuments.
+Many African-Americans have to live their lives and perform their jobs around Confederate Monuments.

 Obama T-shirt, Blues Concert at the Juneteenth Museum, Ft.
 Worth, TX, 2018